Code-Institute-Submissions/physics-code/README.md

 ### Final Design
 [Top](#contents)

 The initial wireframe designs were chosen due to their low amount of clutter, ease of reading, adaptability and consistency among each page.

 The colour schemes were picked to enhance the design and keep the site closer to neutral without overwhelming colours or intrusive design.

 Various icons were replaced as more appropriate icons were discovered and each button had an icon added to it that represented the button's process.

 For example, a paper plane was added to the submit button on the contact page.

 The design had also been intended to include a calculator on the "calculate" button however, due to the nature of the "input", a value for an HTML entity code (allowing the use of icons in the value attribute) calculator detracted from the final anticipated design.

 Therefore a check mark (tick) was used as a clear indicator that button was for "checking" work.

 A terms and conditions as well as a privacy page with links in the footer were added at a later stage after discovering their requirement for Facebook to allow an app number for the ability to share the page and scores on the game page.
-These links are embedded in each footer on each page and the text and HTML was generated by a a wizard found at [Privacy Policy Generator](https://www.privacypolicygenerator.info/#wizard) and [Terms and Conditions Generator](https://www.termsofservicegenerator.net/#wizard).
+These links are embedded in each footer on each page and the text and HTML was generated by a wizard found at [Privacy Policy Generator](https://www.privacypolicygenerator.info/#wizard) and [Terms and Conditions Generator](https://www.termsofservicegenerator.net/#wizard).
 No additional styling was required other than paragraph spacing and the use of the site's default fonts.

 The equations used on the [Help](https://pauld0051.github.io/physics-code/help.html) page were all generated using [MathJax](https://www.mathjax.org/) libraries, however, the code is not actively responsive and large equations did not wrap on mobile devices.
 This was unforeseen at the initial production phase and was only discovered when viewing on a mobile telephone outside of Chrome's "inspection".
 Initial consultation suggested that the equation should be removed and replaced with a fluid image that would be more responsive.
 However, this detracted from the site's purpose to appear more like a textbook as well as a website.
-Instead of adding images, [Bootstrap Display Properties](https://getbootstrap.com/docs/4.0/utilities/display/) were added to the code at the card level.
+Instead of adding images,

+[Bootstrap Display Properties](https://getbootstrap.com/docs/4.0/utilities/display/) were added to the code at the card level.
 A user on a large screen is able to view the equation on three lines, where a mobile user will see the equation appear on five lines at appropriate break points.
 MathJax equations can not have a d-none attribute and this would fail to hide the equation.
 It was discovered the entire card that contained the equation needed to be hidden for the anticipated outcome to occur.

 The author picture (displayed on the home page wireframe) was not the final chosen picture.
 Instead, on a large screen, a full body picture with the caricatures holding books is displayed.
 On a smaller screen, a close up of the caricature's head is displayed.
 Both allow a hover enhancement which enlarges the picture by 10%.
 Hover enlargement is also found on the index page as users mouse-over the display cards.
 It was anticipated this would be included for all cards throughout the site, but the enlarging cards detracted from the purpose and was not included in the final version.
 Originally, cards didn't enlarge, but shrunk.
 This also detracted from their purpose.

-Although [Hover.css:](https://ianlunn.github.io/Hover/) had been considered for the site, in the end a previously used hover code was included.
+Although [Hover.css:](https://ianlunn.github.io/Hover/) had been considered for the site, in the end a previously used hover code was included in CSS without the use of any external libraries.

 The site had undergone several colour changes.
 Initially, to help in design, distinct colours were used for each division and section to aid in the creation.
 However, these were not considered final colours and were removed as the project became closer to completion.
-Colours were added by using colour palettes ideas from
+Colours were added by using colour palettes ideas from [Color Hex](https://www.color-hex.com/color-palettes/).
-[Color Hex](https://www.color-hex.com/color-palettes/).
 However, the final production did not use a palette from the site, but author generated colours were used instead and consultation with normal colour vision parties was made.

 An additional [404 page](https://pauld0051.github.io/physics-code/404.html) was added for users who accidentally key in the wrong address in the address bar of their browser.

 The vast majority of the site is represented in the wireframes, right down to the chosen maps on the [test yourself](https://pauld0051.github.io/physics-code/test_yourself.html) page.
 Minor changes were made based on user comments during alpha testing and where the site did not display as anticipated on a particular sized screen.

 ## FEATURES